 You’re probably wondering how rainwater can cause your pool’s water to become cloudy because it’s supposed to be the purest form of water out there.
 However, it can mess with the carefully optimized amount of chlorine in your water, causing the water to turn cloudy.

 Excessive rainwater can also cause the pH levels to become imbalanced and result in cloudy pool water.
 Since it’s not practical to cover the pool every time it rains, you should measure the pH level of the pool after it rains to ensure the water doesn’t get cloudy.

-How to fix cloudy pool water
+How to clear a cloudy pool

 1. Check your pool filter

 A filtration system is key to the proper functioning of any pool and is the first thing to loom into when you have cloudy swimming pool water.